BAYANNET/Focus-Pomodoro/README.md

 A minimalist desktop app to help you fight distractions and stay focused.
 Based on the Pomodoro Technique, it's 100% free and ready to boost your productivity.

-(Tip: Replace the link above with a real screenshot or GIF of your app)

 English
 About The App
 In a world filled with notifications and distractions, staying focused is a real challenge.
 Focus Pomodoro is a simple desktop tool, inspired by the famous Pomodoro Technique, designed to help you structure your work into intense focus sessions, interspersed with well-deserved breaks.